ldbenitez/blog-site/README.md

 ## Personal Website Src - lbenitez.dev

-This repo contains code and configs to generate the static site present in the repo [ldbenitez.github.io](https://github.com/ldbenitez/ldbenitez.github.io)
+This repo contains code and configs to generate the static site present in [ldbenitez.github.io](https://github.com/ldbenitez/ldbenitez.github.io)

 The project makes use of: